 How to get in touch

-If you are interested in trying Acupuncture Injection Therapy or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or clicking the button below.
+If you are interested in trying Acupuncture Injection Therapy or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or visit our location today.

 Chaitow, L., Fritz, S. (2006).
 A massage therapy’s guide to understanding, locating and treating myofascial trigger points.
 Elsevier.